Athletics at the 2016 Summer Paralympics

-Athletics events at the 2016 Summer Paralympics were held in the Estádio Olímpico João Havelange in Rio de Janeiro, Brazil, from September 2016.
+Athletics events at the 2016 Summer Paralympics were held in the Estádio Olímpico João Havelange in Rio de Janeiro, Brazil, from 8 to 18 September 2016.
 177 events were held across both genders where 1,100 athletes competed.
 The athletics programme was the largest element of the Games programme in terms of entrants and medals awarded.

 Classification and events

 Athletes are given a classification depending on the type and extent of their disability.
 The classification system allows athletes to compete against others with a similar level of function.